 Geneseo (Finger Lakes)

 Geneseo is dotted with local coffee shops, breweries, and other small businesses.
-Its Historic Main Street (pictured) is perfect for browsing specialty shops, charming clothing stores, sidewalk cafes, and museums.
+Its historic Main Street is perfect for browsing specialty shops, charming clothing stores, sidewalk cafes, and museums.
 Stop by Cricket’s Coffee Company for a bakery-style brunch, or grab a cup of coffee and freshly baked pastry at Sweet Arts Bakery.
 Housed in an 1838 Cobblestone Schoolhouse, the Livingston County Historical Society & Museum to learn about Geneseo through unique artifacts from its past.
-You can also tour the National Warplane Museum and explore its collection of preserved WWII, Korean War, and Vietnam era aircraft and equipment while learning about the stories of the men and women who served our country at home and abroad.
+You can also tour the National Warplane Museum (pictured) and explore its collection of preserved WWII, Korean War, and Vietnam era aircraft and equipment while learning about the stories of the men and women who served our country at home and abroad.

 Credit: Getty Images

-Continue your journey through time with a tour of the Wadsworth Homestead, a historic country manor estate with an abundance of antique furnishings, art, and memorabilia, some of which are more than two centuries old!
+Continue your journey through time with a tour (by appointment only) of the Wadsworth Homestead, a historic country manor estate with an abundance of antique furnishings, art, and memorabilia, some of which are more than two centuries old!
 Be sure to grab a cold beer at Dublin Corners Tap Room, where they brew beers made with at least 60% New York State-grown ingredients.
 You can also catch a movie or performance at The Geneseo Riviera, a beautiful theater in the heart of Geneseo.
 No trip to Geneseo is complete without taking in its natural beauty.
 Head over to Letchworth State Park (pictured) for scenic views of its three large waterfalls.
 There are hiking, biking, and even driving trails within the park allowing you the best views of the “Grand Canyon of the East.”

 Don't forget to post photos of your New York adventures on Instagram and Twitter with #iSpyNY and tag us on Facebook!